Virtual Network Hub

 Exclusive

-- the network adapter associated with the slot is used exclusively by the Virtual Network Hub.
-Other programs
+- The network adapter associated with the slot is used exclusively by Virtual

-do have access to the network adapter, but all their traffic passing through the associated network adapter is silently
+traffic passing through the associated network adapter is silently discarded.

 -

-Non-exclusive - the network adapter associated with the slot can be used by all programs on the computer.
-All traffic
+Non-exclusive - The network adapter associated with the slot can be used by

-from other programs passing though this slot is routed according to the hub settings.
+slot is routed according to the hub settings.

 DHCP client info

-When a slot is designated as a default gateway, it acquires its IP address dynamically from the uplink router.
-The acquired
+When a slot is designated as a default gateway, it acquires its IP address dynamically

-IP can be viewed on the
+from the uplink router.
+The acquired IP can be viewed on the DHCP Client information tab.

-WiFi HotSpot
+WiFi Hotspot

-Not every wireless network card supports WiFi HotSpot functionality.
-Only the network cards with SoftAP mode
+supports WiFi Hotspot functionality.
+Only network cards with SoftAP mode

-explicitly stated in their specification support that.
+explicitly stated in their specifications support it.

-To enable WiFi HotSpot functionality check the appropriate box and provide the settings for the HotSpot.
-The WiFi HotSpot
+To enable WiFi Hotspot functionality, check the appropriate box and provide

-slot is highlighted with a golden color.
+the settings for the Hotspot.
+The WiFi Hotspot slot is highlighted with a

-The 'Connected peers' list is automatically refreshed to show MAC
+exclusivity, are set automatically.
+The 'Connected peers' list is

-addresses of the connected wireless devices.
-The device is considered to be connected after it provides the correct password and
+devices.
+A device is considered connected after it provides the correct

-is fully ready to communicate.
+password and is fully ready to communicate.

 |